The Hundred (cricket): Teams

 Before the eight teams were confirmed, it was reported that they would carry a different identity from the long-established county teams and would not be named after cities, counties or venues.
-However, in May 2019, the team names were revealed to be:
+In May 2019, the team names were revealed to be:

 Squads

-Each male and female team is made up of 15 players, of whom a maximum of four can be overseas players.
+Each team is made up of 15 players, a maximum of four of whom can be overseas players.
 Players are signed using a draft system common in other franchise leagues.
-At least one England cricket team player is signed to each of the teams competing in The Hundred.
-The salary cap per team for the 2022 season is £1,000,000.
+At least one England international player is allocated to each franchise in both the women's and men's competitions.
+The salary cap for each team for the 2022 season was £1,000,000, rising from £800,000 in 2021.

 Finals

-Women's finals

-List of women's finals of The Hundred.

-Men's final

-List of men's finals of The Hundred.

 Broadcasting

 All games are televised by Sky Sports, with the BBC also showing 10 men's and 8 women's games free-to-air.

-FanCode acquired exclusive four-year broadcast rights for India.

 In Germany, Sky Sport streamed the initial tournament on their website.
 They used the signal from Sky Sports UK.